 Enhance PCB monitoring to establish current conditions and determine if remediation or management actions are resulting in downstream reductions of PCBs.

-Determine occurrence or status of PFAS and microplastics in surface waters of the major tributaries of the CB CBwith varied land use to establish a baseline to track concentration and loading changes through time using consistent methods and analytes.
+Determine occurrence or status of PFAS and microplastics in surface waters of the major tributaries of the Chesapeake Bay with varied land use to establish a baseline to track concentration and loading changes through time using consistent methods and analyses.

 Determine if implementation of BMPs and conservation practices over time results in declines in pesticide concentrations using a prioritized/standardized list of pesticides, and consistent sampling and analytical methods.